spcourse/sp1/modules/text/en/words/index.md

 # Word use

-Implement a program that prints a sorted list of all the words in a given text string.
+Implement a program called `list_words.py` that prints a sorted list of all the words in a given text string.
 Each word in the output should be unique, written in lowercase, and no remnants of punctuation marks or white space should be left in the words as printed.

     # python list_words.py
     original: The apple doesn't fall far from the tree.